openstack/keystone-specs/specs/juno/multi-backend-uuids.rst

 a mapping backend to be implemented that simply provided the encoding to and from the Public ID rather than actually storing the mapping attributes in a table.

+An earlier version of this proposal suggested providing an option for the algorithm for Public ID generation, e.g. choosing between a regular UUID and a hash.
+This was dropped as there was little advantage in the use of regular UUIDs.

 Data Model Impact
 -----------------